Finale (Smallville): Casting

-There was speculation about former star Michael Rosenbaum returning for the finale, and Rosenbaum's character Lex Luthor did ultimately appear.
+There was speculation about former star Michael Rosenbaum returning for the finale; he ultimately reprised his role as Lex Luthor.

 The finale episodes featured several returning characters.
 John Schneider reprised his role as Jonathan Kent, appearing to Clark in various visions and presenting Clark with his suit near the end of the episode.
-Schneider's appearance was meant to bookend the season, with his role in the finale mirroring his appearance to Clark in the season premiere, "Lazarus".
-Aaron Ashmore returned after his original character, "Henry" James Olson, was written out of the series during the eighth season episode "Doomsday".
-In the finale, Ashmore portrays "Jimmy Olsen", the younger brother of Henry James Olsen, in a sequence set seven years into the future.
-Michael McKean also reprised his role as Perry White (although only his voice is heard in the episode), and former series regulars Annette O'Toole and Allison Mack were also featured in the episode.
+Schneider's appearance was meant to bookend the season, with his role in the finale mirroring his appearance to Clark in the season premiere "Lazarus".
+Aaron Ashmore returned after his original character, Henry James Olsen, was killed in the eighth season episode "Doomsday".
+In the finale, Ashmore portrays Jimmy Olsen, Henry James' younger brother, in a sequence set seven years into the future.
+An uncredited Michael McKean also reprised his role as Perry White (although only his voice is heard in the episode), and former series regulars Annette O'Toole and Allison Mack were also featured.

-The airing of the finale was preceded by months of speculation as to whether actor Michael Rosenbaum would return to reprise his role as Lex Luthor.
-Welling stated that he was doing everything to get Michael Rosenbaum back, because Rosenbaum was the only person Welling could have seen portraying Lex Luthor on the series.
-Before the airing of season 10 commenced, Welling argued that, for him, Luthor's return would have to be the inspiration for Clark to finally become Superman, because the idea of one character without the other was unthinkable.
+The airing of the finale was preceded by months of speculation as to whether Rosenbaum would return.
+Welling stated that he was doing everything to get Rosenbaum back, because Rosenbaum was the only person Welling could have seen portraying Lex in the series.
+Before the airing of season ten commenced, Welling argued that, for him, Lex's return would have to be the inspiration for Clark to finally become Superman, because the idea of one character without the other was unthinkable.